Elinor Florence, Author

 * * * * *

-Here is the best story of all, and one that I located after much diligent searching of the internet.
-It comes from a small town newspaper in Watkins Glen, New York called The Watkins Express, dated July 7, 1943.
+Here is the best story, from a newspaper in Watkins Glen, New York, dated July 7, 1943.

 This man, RCAF Flying Officer J.R.
-Delaney, had managed to bail out of his burning plane and was saved.
+Delaney, bailed out of his burning plane and landed safely.
 In gratitude, he sought out the parachute packer, a young woman named L.A.C.
 Irene Camken, who worked in a parachute packing station in Rockcliffe, near Ottawa.
 Flying Officer Delaney was from Mount Vernon, New York.

 BRINGS HIM BACK ALIVE